 The sewing machines we’ve seen so far are all made up of disjointed elements, with nothing really working together.
 In 1844, English inventor John Fisher designed a sewing machine that would eliminate this disparity between the moving parts.
 However, a botched filing job at the Patent Office resulted in his patent getting lost, so he never received any recognition.

 1845: Elias Howe & the Lockstitch

-Elias Howe from America invents a sewing machine that resembles Fisher’s, with some tweaks and adjustments.
-His patent was to invent “a process that uses thread from 2 different sources.”
-His machine has a needle with an eye at the point, which goes through the fabric creating a loop on the reverse, a shuttle on a track that slips the second thread through the loop, creating what is called the lockstitch.
+Elias Howe from America invented a sewing machine that resembles Fisher’s, with some tweaks and adjustments.
+His patent stated “a process that uses thread from 2 different sources.”
+His machine had a needle with an eye at the point.
+It went through the fabric creating a loop on the reverse, a shuttle on a track that slipped the second thread through the loop, creating what is called the lockstitch.

 He struggled to market his design, so he took the plunge and sailed to England.
 After a lengthy stay, he returned to his motherland only to find others had copied his lockstitch mechanism.
 One of those was an Isaac Merritt Singer.